-I am originally from the UK but have lived in Jersey for over 30 years and frequently travel between France and Jersey.
-I am married to Andrew and we have 2 grown up children.We bought this property in 2004, and we have just completed renovating 4 barns which are all new and are now available for rent.
-We are still working hard on the landscaping.
+I am originally from the UK but have lived in Jersey for over 33 years and frequently travel between France and Jersey.
+I am married to Andrew and we have 2 grown up children.We bought this property in 2004.
+Last year we completed renovating 4 barns which was let for the first time.
+We enjoyed every minute of meeting and greeting some lovely people.

 |Year property purchased||2004|

 |Why this location?||We fell in love with the countryside and the views that came with this property, nothing is too far away.
 Our property is less than 2 hours away from St Malo, 30 minutes from Angers and 5 minutes from Le Lion D'Angers.